Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Examples of manifolds and bundles

-Also, a set $ M $ in $ X $ might have different immersed representations; see e.g. Figure 1, where (a) (b) are non-injectively immersed representations with local uniform size neighborhoods at themselves (see \autoref{uniformSize}), and (c) is an injectively immersed representation but in this case it does not have a local uniform size neighborhood at itself.
+Also, a set $ M $ in $ X $ might have different immersed representations; see e.g. Figure 1, where (a) (b) are non-injectively immersed representations with locally uniform size neighborhoods on themselves (see \autoref{uniformSize}), and (c) is an injectively immersed representation but in this case it does not have locally uniform size neighborhoods on itself.
 If $ \widehat{M} $ has boundary $ \partial \widehat{M} $, one can consider $ \widehat{M} / \partial \widehat{M} $ and $ \partial \widehat{M} $ separately.
-But unlike the boundaryless case, $ M $ would look like very non-smooth; e.g. the closure of a homoclinic orbit.
-Also, note that for a map $ u: M \to M $, even $ u $ is Lipschitz considered as a map in $ X $, it might not be Lipschitz when $ M $ is endowed with the immersed topology. \end{exa}
+But unlike the boundaryless case, $ M $ would look very non-smooth (e.g. the closure of a homoclinic orbit).
+Also, note that for a map $ u: M \to M $, even if $ u $ is Lipschitz considered as a map in $ X $, it might not be Lipschitz when $ M $ is endowed with the immersed topology. \end{exa}